Li0n-0/Antenna-Helper/README.md

 ### Know issues :

-* the circle of the map view jitter at high time-wrap.
-Almost fixed.
+* ~~the circle of the map view jitter at high time-wrap.
+Almost fixed.~~
 * the orientation of the map view circle, relative to the camera, is, most of the time, sub-optimal.
+Fixed when orbiting the DSN's planet
 * transparency of the circle are not good, specially when they overlap.
-* in-flight, antennas of the active ship are all considered extended.
+* ~~in-flight, antennas of the active ship are all considered extended.~~
-* in-flight math are done only once on loading.
-It need to be re-done when the ship stage, dock, etc...
+* ~~in-flight math are done only once on loading.
+It need to be re-done when the ship stage, dock, etc...~~
 * DSN and range modifier may not be corectly set when loading a new game (after an "exit to main menu")

 ### Future plans :